labring/sealos/docs/4.0/docs/lifecycle-management/reference/sealos/commands/exec.md

 sealos exec "cat /etc/hosts"
 ```

-If you want to view the contents of the `/etc/hosts` file on the `master` and `node` role nodes of a cluster named `my-cluster`, you can use the following command:
+If you want to view the contents of the `/etc/hosts` file on nodes with `master` and `node` roles in a cluster named `my-cluster`, you can use the following command:

 ```bash
 sealos exec -c my-cluster -r master,node "cat /etc/hosts"